 First, there’s planned projects.
 These are part of the brand’s longer-term strategy to meet its goals.

-For example, the annual marketing plan usually identifies a number of projects to be delivered across the brand’s marketing mix.
+For example, the annual marketing plan usually identifies a number of projects to be delivered to grow the brand.

-But often, projects are reactive.
-Something unforeseen happens outside the business.
-You’re forced to create a project team to deal with it.
+But some projects are more reactive.
+Something unexpected happens.
+And you’re forced to create a project team to deal with it.